-- ii) Hence, it is the prerogative of the GoI to allocate the unallocated 15% share to any beneficiary irrespective of the Region.
+- deemed to have been allocated to various Beneficiaries in proportion to their allocated shares." - ii) Hence, it is the prerogative of the GoI to allocate the unallocated 15% share to any beneficiary irrespective of the Region.
 However, presently the share from unallocated 15% power from NTPC stations is also being allocated to GRIDCO as per its entitlement. - 6.
-Replying to the observations at Para 5 of the Order dated 20.07.2016, GRIDCO has now submitted that; - i) CEA in its report on 17thElectric Power Survey of India Publication (August 2006) had made a forecast that there would be high load growth of around 4459 MW Peak demand with the energy requirement of around 27148 MU in the State of Odisha upto 2011-12.
-Further GRIDCO had forecasted requirement of 46800 MU for 2012 taking into consideration of rapid industrialisation, cushion for bad hydrology and to achieve the target of per capita consumption of 1000 units by 2012 set by "The New National Electricity Policy".
-On the above premises, the petitioner entered into PPA with NTPC on dated 27.12.2010 to purchase power from FSTPS, Stage - III expecting power supply within a reasonable time span.

-- ii) Further, as a State Designated Entity, GRIDCO is responsible to tie up for power procurement, so that bulk supply of power is made available to the Distribution Licensees of the State in order to meet their service obligations to the Consumers of the State under Section 43 of the Electricity Act, 2003 Accordingly, GRIDCO is required to procure electricity from generating companies or licensees or from other sources through agreements to meet the State power demand.
+Replying to the observations at Para 5 of the Order dated 20.07.2016, GRIDCO has now submitted that; - i.
+CEA in its report on 17thElectric Power Survey of India Publication (August 2006) had made a forecast that there would be high load growth of around 4459 MW Peak demand with the energy requirement of around 27148 MU in the State of Odisha upto 2011-12.
+Further GRIDCO had forecasted requirement of 26600 MU for 2009 and 46800 MU for 2012 taking into consideration of rapid industrialisation cushion for bad hydrology and to achieve the target of per capita consumption of 1000 units by 2012 set by "The New National Electricity Policy".
+On the above premises, the petitioner entered into PPA with NTPC on dated 11.08.2006 to purchase power from KhSTPS Stage-II expecting power supply within a reasonable time span. - ii.
+Further, as a State Designated Entity, GRIDCO is responsible to tie up for power procurement, so that bulk supply of power is made available to the Distribution Licensees of the State in order to meet their service obligations to the Consumers of the State under Section 43 of the Electricity Act, 2003 Accordingly, GRIDCO is required to procure electricity from generating companies or licensees or from other sources through agreements to meet the State power demand.
 That is why GRIDCO had no option except entering into PPAs with NTPC considering the then power situation in the State and future load growth. - 7.
 GRIDCO has submitted that the Commission vide Order dated 20.07.2016 had directed to make fresh submissions for approval of PPAs of NTPC Generating Stations individually within a stipulated period of 3 months.
 GRIDCO could not submit the PPAs due to various reasons.
-GRIDCO prays the Commission to condone the delay for filing the petition and gracious enough to approve this PPA to safe guard the interests of consumers as stipulated under section 61(d) of Electricity Act 2003.
-Presently GRIDCO is drawing 86 MW (17.2%, including 2.9 MW bundled power) from FSTPS Stage-III. - GRIDCO has submitted that as per present CERC Tariff Regulations the Tariff of FSTPS Stage-III are as follows;
+GRIDCO prays the Commission to condone the delay for filing the petition and gracious enough to approve this PPA to safe guard the interests of consumers as stipulated under Section 61 (d) of Electricity Act 2003.
+GRIDCO preferred to retain the State hare of power from KhSTPS Stage-II because this power station comes under the Mega Power Policy envisaged by Govt. of India.
+As per the terms and conditions of the said Policy, the plant is entitled for following fiscal concessions/benifits: